Ross6789/investment-backtester/docs/architecture.md

 - Use **`pytest`** with fixtures for isolated, repeatable unit tests
 - **Patch external APIs** like `yfinance.download()` to avoid network calls
-- Write tests for:
-  - download logic
-  - transformation logic
+- **Parameterise** pytest to perform repeated tests with different inputs.

 ---